PADI vs SSI 2026 | Which Certification is Better?

 If you have both PADI and SSI shops nearby, visit both.
 Talk to the staff.
 Ask about their instructors.
 The one where you feel most comfortable and confident in the instruction quality is the right choice.

-Once you're certified, check out our beginner gear guide for what to buy first and when.
+Once you're certified, see the beginner gear guide for what to buy first and when, and the wetsuit guide for choosing the right thickness for US waters.

 Frequently Asked Questions